siuusunn/ga-project-1-snake-game/README.md

 ![Webpage Example](./assets/readme_images/webpage_example.gif)

 The part that I am especially proud of is that the number pad on the phone actually can be used as controls.
-And that when the webpage is loaded on the screen, it is just the phone with basic number pad controls!
+And that when the webpage is loaded on mobile devices, it just shows the phone with basic number pad controls!

 ## Key Learnings/ Takeaways